homeruntech/target-kinesis/README.md

 ## How to use it

-`target-kinesis` works together with any other [Singer Tap] to move data from sources like [Braintree], [Freshdesk] and [Hubspot] to Kinesis or Kinesis Firehose stream.
+`target-kinesis` works together with any other [Singer Tap] to move data from sources to Kinesis or Kinesis Firehose stream.

 ### Install and Run